Sony has finally released its much-talked about PS4 Pro and it sets a new standard for console gaming.

 Xbox One S vs PS4 Pro: Price

-The Xbox One S is priced at a very reasonable £249 for the 500GB model, £299 for the 1TB and £349 for the 2TB edition, although the latter is now completely sold out.
+The Xbox One S, available here, is priced at a very reasonable £249 for the 500GB model, £299 for the 1TB and £349 for the 2TB edition, although the latter is now completely sold out.

-It could be said that the bigger bargain is the PS4 Pro.
-At £349, it matches the top end Xbox One S, but it is a far more powerful machine.
+It could be said that the bigger bargain is the PS4 Pro, available here.
+At £349, it almost matches the top end Xbox One S, but it is a far more powerful machine.
+It only comes with a 1TB drive though.

 Xbox One S vs PS4 Pro: Conclusion

-Indeed, Project Scorpio is the Pro's direct peer, not the Xbox One S, and that's where the true next-next gen battle will take place.
+Indeed, Project Scorpio is the Pro's direct peer, not the Xbox One S, and that's where the true mid-gen battle will take place.

 As it stands, the Xbox One S is an excellent console and has the added bonus of being the cheapest 4K Blu-ray player on the market.
 However, the PS4 Pro is by far and away the best games machine, with stunning 4K graphics for those with compatible TVs.